zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 }
 ```

-... and finally write the triangle (as defined by indices `a, b, c`) to the output buffer.
+... and finally write the triangle (indices `a, b, c`) to the output buffer.

 All other details are not material to the performance differences we are going to discuss: there are multiple less commonly encountered paths through the decoder, the third vertex can be encoded using multiple different ways, etc. For simplicity, let's focus on the FIFO in question and the code that reads and writes data to it.
 The FIFO is simply a 16-element array with two integers per element: